Theory: Initial Conditions

 \[\begin{equation} \psi_0^{\rm{MF}}(\rr) \sim \sum_{l,m} 2 C_{lm} \kappa^{3/2} (\kappa r)^{n^*-1} \ee^{-\kappa r} Y_{lm}(\hat{\rr}), \end{equation}\]

-where the $C_{lm}$ are asymptotic coefficients, and we continue to adopt the $n^*=Z/\kappa$ notation for simplicity, although it does not represent the effective principal quantum number anymore.
-We assume that in the field frame (FF) the field $\FF$ points towards the $z$ axis, and the rotation $\RRh$ from the FF to the MF can be defined via a set of Euler angles $(\phi,\theta,\chi)$ within the $z-y'-z''$ convention, which satisfies
+where $C_{lm}$ are asymptotic coefficients, and we continue to use $n^*=Z/\kappa$ for simplicity, although it no longer represents the effective principal quantum number.
+We assume that in the field frame (FF), the field $\FF$ points along the $z$ axis, and the rotation $\RRh$ from the FF to the MF can be defined via a set of Euler angles $(\phi,\theta,\chi)$ following the $z-y'-z''$ convention, which satisfies

 \[\begin{equation} \psi_0^{\rm{MF}}(\RRh\rr) = \psi_0^{\rm{FF}}(\rr). \end{equation}\]